BRMC, The Black Angels, Flyying Colours, The Stone Roses

-The Shoot The Sun sound has been in development for around four years.
-"It's been a pretty long trek having many different ideas and trying to fit that into a single identity," says Stewart.
+Shoot The Sun’s sound has been in development for around four years.
+"We’ve had many different ideas that we’ve been trying to fit that into a single identity," says Stewart.
 Second Hand People was an engaging piece of their polychromatic puzzle being revealed.
 With the release of their 5 track EP Freedom Ride, the kaleidoscopic picture becomes a lot clearer.
 On Freedom Ride, shards of spirited lead guitar spear through the evocative, dreamy mist Shoot The Sun create.
 An incessant beat pumps a flow of 2014 style rock 'n' roll blood through the band's musical arteries giving life to their intelligent, thought provoking compositions.
 The band has a sound, a scheme and execute both with passion and purpose.

 Singer, songwriter, guitarist Eamon Stewart and drummer Ryan Dawson grew up together in Albury/Wodonga, not quite Victoria, not quite New South Wales.
 Melbourne seemed a more definitive option.
 Soon after relocating to the city, the band officially formed.
 Stakes were laid, plans were made.
 Members came and went.
 Guitarist Alex Pedemont and bass player Hugh Holliday enjoyed the view and decided to stay.
-All four had been inhaling a mind-expanding form of music since their teens.
+All four had been inhaling a mind-expanding form of psychedelic music for many years.
 Add to the mix their even earlier influences of politically charged skate punk and the Shoot The Sun cake was beginning to bake.
-Wearing their influences (Pink Floyd, Black Angels, BRMC) like a badge of honour, Shoot The Sun compose in the spirit of their musical heroes, then decompose, turning it into something else, something totally of their own.
+Wearing their influences like a badge of honour, Shoot The Sun compose in the spirit of their musical heroes, then decompose, turning it into something else, something totally of their own.